femathic/To-do-App/README.md

 # Simple-To-do-List-App
-Just a simple to-do list app.
+Just a simple to-do list app I made with some HTML,CSS and jQuery.
 Don't mind my to-dos :(